dsecuredcom/dynamic-file-searcher/Readme.md

 4. It analyzes each domain to extract meaningful components (subdomains, main domain, etc.).
 5. Using these components and the provided paths (and base paths if available), it dynamically generates a comprehensive set of URLs to scan.
-6. If `-use-static-separator` is enabled, it uses the words from `-static-separator-file` for more targeted path generation.
-More complex words are seperated into smaller words, e.g. vendortool will generate "vendortool","vendor" and "tool".
-7. Concurrent workers send HTTP GET requests to these URLs.
+6. Concurrent workers send HTTP GET requests to these URLs.
-8. For each response:
+7. For each response:
     - The tool reads up to `max-content-size` bytes for marker checking.
     - It determines the full file size by reading (and discarding) the remaining content.
     - The response is analyzed based on: